 Your next step in building an optimization model will depend on how hands-on you'd like to be.
 As we noted above, if you are interested in further details about different aspects of math programming, you can refer to our Python basics discussion for more information on building a model, or our LP basics and MIP basics pages for more information on the underlying solution algorithms.
 You also browse our examples or our case studies.

 If you are a commercial user who would like to discuss your problem with an expert, you can contact Gurobi directly.
-As Gurobi is free for qualified academic users, we provide direct support for installation and licensing questions and a monitored Google discussion group for other questions.
+As Gurobi is free for qualified academic users, we provide direct support for installation and licensing questions and a Gurobi Community Discussion Forum for other questions.

 We also have a list of consulting firms who can help you to scope your problem and build a solution.